 Re-permission your never-active subscribers.

-Sometimes you get a new subscriber who simply doesn't engage at all-not with your welcome emails and not with any of the subsequent emails that you send them.
+Sometimes you get new subscribers who simply don't engage at all-not with your welcome emails and not with any of the subsequent emails that you send them.
 These never-actives represent a particularly high risk to your deliverability for two reasons: (1) because the person may have unintentionally signed up or regrets signing up, and in either case is more likely to report your emails as spam; or (2) because the email address is actually a spam trap that was subscribed by mistake through a typo or on purpose maliciously.
-Because of this risk, we recommend that brands re-permission neveractives after 30 days of no activity.
+Because of this risk, we recommend brands re-permission never-actives after 30 days of no activity.